SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-24.md

   instance will give us replay "pong"

 ### What is Plug and Play
-- If your ansible-server wants to connect to the external systems like azure,gcp or alibaba etc. Then we need to add some plug (of azure,gcp or alibaba), thats what we call plug, similarly if ansible have plugin to connect to aws ec2, then we can fetch IP_addresses.
+- If your ansible-server wants to connect to the external systems like aws,azure,gcp or alibaba etc. Then we need to add some plug (of azure,gcp or alibaba), thats what we call plug, similarly if ansible have plugin to connect to aws ec2, then we can fetch IP_addresses.
 That is nothing but "AWS Dynamic inventory plugin"

 ### Points to remember